arangoml/pyg-adapter/README.md

 metagraph = {
     "nodeTypes": {
         "v0": {
-            "x": "features",  # 1) You can specify a string value if you want to rename your PyG attribute when stored in ArangoDB
-            "y": y_tensor_to_2_column_dataframe,  # 2) you can specify a function for user-defined handling, as long as the function returns a Pandas DataFrame
+            "x": "features",  # 1) You can specify a string value if you want to rename your PyG data when stored in ArangoDB "y": y_tensor_to_2_column_dataframe,  # 2) you can specify a function for user-defined handling, as long as the function returns a Pandas DataFrame
         },
         "v1": {"x"} # 3) You can specify set of strings if you want to preserve the same PyG attribute names for the node/edge type